wqking/accessorpp/doc/accessor.md

 `setter` can be `accessor::DefaultSetter`, means the default setter is used.
 `setter` can be `accessor::NoSetter`, means there no setter used, so the accessor is read only.
 Setting to an accessor which setter is `NoSetter` will throw exception.

+It's possible that the getter and setter gets and sets external value, then the internal storage of the value is wasted.
+In such case, `accessorpp::ExternalStorage` should be used.

 Note: the getter and setter should call `accessor.directGet` and `accessor.directSet` to access the internal value in the accessor.
-It's possible that the getter and setter gets and sets external value, then the internal storage of the value is wasted.

 Example code,
 ```c++